andrewfer000/AndrewQemuImage/README.md

 # Use
 As of right now you can only use this on Linux systems with QEMU.
 A VMware genarator is comming soon!

 First you need to generate a config file. `python3 generate-config.py --help` will give you the options you need to set to build an OS.
 If no options are set a default configuration will be generated.
+(Refer to the setup.json file in the repo for an example)
 Once a configuration (setup.json) is generated.
 Run `python3 LinuxAutomated.py` and if everything is setup properly watch it go!

 # End Result